 Purpose of Chick

-Last updated: 9 May 2026.
+Last updated: 14 July 2026.
 This Disclaimer forms part of the Chick Terms of Use.

 Chick helps users understand food, calories, protein, nutrients, movement, sleep, planning, weight trends, social eating, triggers, and progress.
 It is designed for everyday education, reflection, planning, and practical guidance.